 – Pliny the Elder

 Earth provides us with an abundant array of medicine within the plant kingdom.
-The healing power of plants is not something that has newly been discovered.
+The healing power of plants is not something newly discovered.
 However, much of the ancient knowledge has been buried and forgotten.
 But the wisdom of the wild is returning.
 We are remembering and reclaiming the myriad ways plants can support our healing, nourishing our bodies, detoxifying our systems, purifying the air, and even expanding our consciousness.
-Medicine comes in more than one form, but plants form a key part of a holistic spectrum of practices and modalities that will catalyse our healing.
+Medicine comes in more than one form, but plants form a key part of a holistic spectrum of practices and modalities that can catalyse our healing.

 The conventional worldview that we have reached the peak of civilisation does not match the evidence in front of us.
 Humanity is fundamentally sick, plagued by depression, disease, despair, anxiety, addiction, and suicide on levels never before seen.
 At the same time, the Earth is becoming increasingly ravaged by our toxic and unsustainable practices, and as a result, natural disasters, pollution, mass-extinction, global warming and rising sea levels are accelerating.
 Though many are yet to wake up to this reality, the desperate need for healing on a planetary scale nonetheless intensifies.
 We have come to associate ‘healing’ with rapid pain-relief, but the two are not always synonymous.
 Authentic healing can be uncomfortable and challenging, as well as beautiful and empowering, leading us into our darkest depths, unravelling each layer until we reach the light.
-But it is worth the courage, time and dedication the process can demand.
+But it is worth the courage, time, and dedication the process can demand.

 Ahimsa Plant Healing

 (Please note that the information we share is in no way intended as a substitute for any form of medical counselling, and may not be applicable to or suitable for you.
-We advocate that you take responsibility for your own decisions, tune into your being and incorporate only what resonates with you and is supported by your experience.)
+We advocate that you take responsibility for your own decisions, tune into yourself, and incorporate only what resonates with you and is supported by your experience.)